Michael O'Dwyer: Amritsar massacre

 The next year, on 24 June 1920, the opposition Labour Party Conference at Scarborough unanimously passed a resolution, which denounced the "cruel and barbarous actions" of British colonial officials in Punjab and demanded they be put on trial, the dismissal of O'Dwyer and Chelmsford and the repeal of the Rowlatt Act.
 The delegates rose in their places as a tribute to those killed at Jallianwala Bagh.
 After the Punjab disturbances, O'Dwyer was relieved of his office.

-O'Dwyer's response to the Amritsar troubles was that that was "what comes of having that Jew in Whitehall" in reference to Montagu.
+O'Dwyer supported Irish Home Rule.
+The reason for his differing views on India was racism.
+Shortly before the Amritsar Massacre, he declared that home rule was "a lofty and generous ideal" which Ireland deserved, but one that India was not yet "fit" for.
+The difference, he said, was that self-government was a status "which in one form or another Ireland had for centuries enjoyed," whereas Indians were intellectually incapable of handling home rule.
+He claimed that most of them had been "groping blindly through all stages of civilisation from the fifth to the twentieth century."

+In December 1923 the Limerick Brigade of the Irish Republican Army informed the IRA's Chief of Staff that O'Dwyer would be killed while he was staying with his brother at the family farm in Barronstown.
+The letter noted that "shooting is too good for him".
+The action was not carried out however amidst the turmoil within the organisation due to the Irish Civil War.

 O'Dwyer v.
 Nair

-In 1922, Sir Sankaran Nair referred to O'Dwyer in his book, Gandhi and Anarchy, and stated that "before the reforms it was in the power of the Lieutenant-Governor, a single individual, to commit the atrocities in the Punjab which we know only too well".
+In 1922, Sir Sankaran Nair referred to O'Dwyer in his book Gandhi and Anarchy and stated that "before the reforms it was in the power of the Lieutenant-Governor, a single individual, to commit the atrocities in the Punjab which we know only too well".
 O'Dwyer subsequently successfully sued Nair for libel and was awarded £500 damages.
-Heard before Mr Justice McCardie in the Court of King's Bench in London over five weeks from 30 April 1924, it was one of the longest civil law hearings in legal history.
+Heard before Mr Justice McCardie in the King's Bench Division of the High Court in London over five weeks from 30 April 1924, it was one of the longest civil law hearings in legal history.
 O'Dwyer saw the trial as a way of providing justifications for Dyer's actions at the Jallianwala Bagh massacre.